gadsden/SceneKit-Quaternion-Rotations/README.md

 simd_quatf is a simd_float4 vector where first 3 components x, y, z represent the axis of rotation, and the last one an angle of rotation in radians.
-There is a convenent initializer to create simd_quatf(angle: Float, axis: float3).
+There is a convenient initializer to create simd_quatf(angle: Float, axis: float3).

 Quaternions can be used to represent any rotation as an angle and an axis.
-A unit quaternion is a quaternin with the norm of 1.
+A unit quaternion is a quaternion with the norm of 1.
 If we could convert the motion of a finger on screen to a unit quaternion (call it newRotation), we could easily rotate a node by multiplying newRotation * simdOrientation, and assigning this value back to it's simdOrientation:
 ```swift